The Home2Health Team

 Amy Douglas is a Research Assistant, joining the Home2Health team in 2023.

-Amy has completed a Bachelor of Behavioural Science at the University of Notre Dame and is currently pursuing a Master’s in Sexology at Curtin University, where her research focuses on fostering healthier, more inclusive understandings of sexuality, relationships, and gender.
+Amy has completed a Bachelor of Behavioural Science at the University of Notre Dame and is currently pursuing a Master of Sexology at Curtin University, where her work focuses on fostering healthier, more inclusive understandings of sexuality, relationships, and gender.

 Amy holds a personal and professional commitment to researching and advocating for a social landscape where violence has no place, enthusiastic consent is the norm, and inclusivity is advanced through an intersectional and trauma-informed lens.